 I’m one of those lucky people who has always had crazy skin!
-While it’s not wild to the point of getting acne, I will have clear skin one week and then all of a sudden I’ll encounter a friend that stays (uninvited, I might say) around for weeks or even months!
+While it’s not wild to the point of getting acne, I will have clear skin one week and then all of a sudden I’ll encounter a friend that stays (uninvited, I might say) around for weeks or even months.
 I am overreacting slightly… for the last 20 years my skin has been playing nice, but as I approach menopause (yes, I can feel it coming) I have been having some crazy outbursts in the skin department.
 I have found that I need a guilt-free skincare range to calm my skin down.

 Sidenote: Girls under the age of 25 – please wear sunblock!
 Please moisturise and treat your skin with love!